 Box office revenue in North America

 The film industry uses box office revenue, or, the amount of money generated through movie ticket sales, to measure the commercial success of the films it produces.
 Ticket sales also account for a sizable portion of the film industry’s total revenues.
-Almost 1.32 billion tickets were sold at the North American box office in 2016.
-The average ticket price was 8.65 dollars, marking an increase of over one dollar since 2009.
+Over 1.3 billion tickets were sold at the North American box office in 2018.
+The average ticket price was 9.14 dollars, marking an increase of almost two dollars since 2008.